 When seawater infiltrates the ocean floor, it causes chemical reactions that deposit boron into the oceanic lithosphere.
 This new study proposes a model whereby some of this boron is subducted with hydrous (water-bearing) minerals down to the lower mantle.
 At this great depth, the increased temperature and pressure break down the hydrous minerals, which then release a boron-enriched fluid that triggers diamond growth.
 Many of the inclusions in the blue diamonds that Smith and his colleagues examined have coexisting methane and hydrogen as a thin layer surrounding the solid minerals, providing evidence of diamond growth from such a boron-enriched hydrous fluid.

 This new study reveals not only that type IIb diamonds are among the deepest diamonds ever found, but also that boron and maybe even water can be carried from the ocean deep into the mantle by the process of subduction.
 This is a key observation for our understanding of mantle geochemistry and plate tectonic processes.

-Dr Evan Smith will present this research at GIA’s International Gemmological Symposium, 7-9 October in Carlsbad, CA. For more information on the programme and to register, visit symposium.GIA.edu.
+Dr. Evan Smith will present this research at GIA’s International Gemological Symposium, Oct.
+7-9 in Carlsbad, CA. For more information on the program and to register, visit symposium.GIA.edu.